DominikTher/ProjectDependency/README.md

 # Project Dependency
 Project dependency diagram builder.
 Generate JSON from your solution and also XML for [draw.io](https://app.diagrams.net/).

 This is just for my personal purposes and it's very simple.
+Still in development.

 Tested only on a few basic solutions.
 I use this tool for diagrams of my solutions when I learning.

 ## Functionality
 - [x] Export XML ready diagram for importing to [draw.io](https://app.diagrams.net/)
 - [x] Export JSON with dependencies between projects
 - [x] .NET Core applications only
+- [x] Support for solution folders in JSON
+- [ ] Solution folder in chart

 ## Example of outputs
 ### Final diagram